-In a small village in Western Asia, IAFR has partnered with an American agro-tech company in a first-of-its-kind farming facility using high-tech methods to produce traditional crops for the local economy and refugee community.
+Prior to relocating to Madrid, our IAFR team was serving in a small village in Western Asia, They partnered with an American agro-tech company in a first-of-its-kind farming facility using high-tech methods to produce traditional crops for the local economy and refugee community.

 The technology is called aquaponics, which gets it name from combining the separate disciplines of hydroponics and aquaculture.
 Essentially, the method raises fish in a controlled environment to create nutrient rich fertilizer, which provides plant food for a soilless farming system.
 Aquaponics is a sustainable and chemical free form of agriculture that uses 90% less water than traditional methods to produce very high quality fish and produce.